 - Cursed with Awesome: The Master's incomplete resurrection gives him everything you see below under Superpower Lottery.
 Yeah, it burns his life energy, but he replenishes it by eating people, becoming even scarier and more awesome.
-And knowing the Master, having a reason to kill more people is probably a bonus to him.
+Knowing the Master, having a reason to kill more people is probably a bonus to him.

 - Dark Reprise:

 - Originally, the music in the scene where the Doctor says goodbye to Rose one last time was planned to be a Dark Reprise of "Song for Ten" but was ultimately cut.
 Luckily, it made it onto the Specials soundtrack.

-- Also, the proud "This Is Gallifrey" theme from series 3 returns, albeit as a darker, more militant piece to reflect the grim situation of Rassilon and the Time Lords.
+- The proud "This Is Gallifrey" theme from series 3 returns, albeit as a darker, more militant piece to reflect the grim situation of Rassilon and the Time Lords.

 - Death's Hourglass:

 - Delayed Narrator Introduction: The Narrator (credited as such) appears briefly halfway through Part One and is revealed at the end of the episode as a Time Lord.
 He's identified as Rassilon (and Lord President of the Time Lords) in Part Two.

-- Description Porn / Food Porn: The Master going on and on about all those delicious types of food that he wants to devour.
+- Description Porn: The Master going on and on about all those delicious types of food that he wants to devour.
 "BLOOD FOOD!"

-- Deus ex Machina: In "Journey's End" it was established that Donna will die if she remembers her time with the Doctor, there's an entire scene dedicated to how important it is that she never remember.
-In this episode a year later, it's revealed that the Doctor was being somewhat melodramatic as he had in fact installed a buffer to prevent her from suffering any harm whatsoever if and when she remembers.. and just forgot to tell her family.
+- Deus ex Machina: In "Journey's End" it was established that Donna will die if she remembers her time with the Doctor; there's an entire scene dedicated to how important it is that she never remember.
+In this episode a year later, it's revealed that the Doctor was being somewhat melodramatic as he had in fact installed a buffer to prevent her from suffering any harm if and when she remembers and just forgot to tell her family.
 In fact the act of remembering her previous life is actually pretty beneficial as it knocks out a bunch of master clones with no harm other than unconscious and hypothermia (the second one could be from being outside during Christmas time for so long).
 Then again, installing such a safeguard probably isn't an exact science, and the Doctor might have been unwilling to bet on it working to protect her.